PurdueCAM2Project/CAM2WebUI/docs/implementationDetail/GoogleFusionTable.md

 This page is created for documenting every feature relevant to Google Fusion Table.

-This script is built to fecth cmaera APIs on [cam2-camera-api](https://purduecam2project.github.io/CameraDatabaseAPI/#api-cameras-camById).
+This script is built to fetch camera APIs on [cam2-camera-api](https://purduecam2project.github.io/CameraDatabaseAPI/#api-cameras-camById).

 ## Preparation